php-repos/file-manager-documentations/directory-class.md

 $file = $directory->item('file');
 echo (int) $file instanceof File; // Output: 1
 ```
----

 ### ls

-The `ls` method returns a `FilesystemCollection` list of contents.
+The `ls` method returns a `FilesystemCollection` instance containing all the items in the directory.

 > **Note**
-> For more information on the `FilesystemCollection` class, please read [its documentation](https://saeghe.com/packages/file-manager/documentations/filesystem-collection-class)
+> For more information on the `FilesystemCollection` class, please read [its documentation](https://phpkg.com/packages/file-manager/documentations/filesystem-collection-class)

 ```php
 public function ls(): FilesystemCollection